pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1d.md

                    - For each terminal unit served by the HVAC system: `for terminal in terminal_list_hvac_sys_x:`
                        - Get the primary air flow: `primary_air_flow_terminal = terminal.primary_airflow`
                        - Add to the total cfm across all terminals served by the HVAC system: `total_terminal_air_flow = total_terminal_air_flow + primary_air_flow_terminal`
-                       - Check if the terminal unit is associated with this zone: `if terminal in zone.terminals:`
+                       - Check if the terminal unit is associated with this zone: `if terminal in z.terminals:`
                            - Add to the primary flow for the zone for this hvac system:  `zone_primary_air_flow = zone_primary_air_flow + primary_air_flow_terminal`
                    - Get the HVAC system's FanSystem: `fan_system = hvac.fan_system`
                    - Apportion the exhaust airflow to the zone based on the terminal unit primary flow for the zone if hvac_system_total_exhaust_airflow > 0 and zone_primary_air_flow > 0: `if( zone_primary_air_flow > 0 && hvac_system_total_exhaust_airflow > 0 ): zone_total_exhaust += hvac_system_total_exhaust_airflow * (zone_primary_air_flow/total_terminal_air_flow)`